-- 85. It shall not be an infringement of the copyright in a computer program for a lawful user of a copy of the computer program - (a) to make a permanent or temporary copy of the whole or a part of the program by any means or in any form; or - (b) to translate, adapt or arrange or in any other way alter the computer program, where such actions are necessary for the use of the program by the lawful user in accordance with its intended purpose including the correction of an error.
+84. It is not an infringement of the copyright in a computer program for a lawful user of a copy of the computer program to make a permanent or temporary copy of the whole or a part of the program by any means and in any form or to translate, adapt or arrange or in any other way alter the computer program where such actions are necessary for the use of the program by the lawful user in accordance with its intended purpose, including error correction.